A Rule-Based Model for Victim Prediction: Abstract

 \section{Abstract}

-Shooting attack is one of the most critical crimes that threaten citizens and the entire nation.
-Predicting a shooting attack is a crucial matter to provide substantial action to suppress and prohibit the suspect and save people's life.
-In this paper, we proposed a novel automated model, called Vulnerability Index for Population at Risk (VIPAR) scores, to identify rare populations for their future shooting victimizations.
-Likewise, the focused deterrence approach identifies vulnerable individuals and offers certain types of treatments (e.g., outreach services) to prevent violence in communities.
-In this paper, we proposed a novel rule-based engine model for VIPAR prediction.
-Our model is the first AI-based model for victim prediction purposes.
-The proposed model merit is the usage of criminology studies to construct the rule-based engine to predict victims.
+The present study proposes a novel automated model, called Vulnerability Index for Population at Risk (VIPAR) scores, to identify rare populations for their future shooting victimizations.
+Likewise, the focused deterrence approach identifies vulnerable individuals and offers certain treatments (e.g., outreach services) to prevent violence in communities.
+Our rule-based engine model is the first AI-based model for victim prediction purposes.
+The model merit is the usage of criminology studies to construct the rule-based engine to predict victims.
 This paper aims to compare the list of focused deterrence strategy with the VIPAR score list regarding their predictive power for the future shooting victimizations.
-Drawing on the criminological studies, the proposed model uses age, past criminal history, and peer influence as the main predictors of future violence.
-Social network analysis is employed to measure the influence of peers on the outcome variable.
+Drawing on the criminological studies, this study uses age, past criminal history, and peer influence as the main predictors of future violence.
+Network graph analysis is employed to measure the influence of peers on the outcome variable.
 The proposed model also uses logistic regression analysis to verify the variable selections in the model.
 Following the analytical process, the current research creates an automated model (VIPAR scores) to predict vulnerable populations for their future shooting involvements.
-Our empirical results show that VIPAR scores predict 25.8\% of future shooting victims and 32.2\% of future shooting suspects, whereas focused deterrence list predicts 13\% of future shooting victims and 9.4\% of future shooting suspects.
+Our empirical results show that VIPAR scores predict 25.8\% of future shooting victims and 32.2\% of future shooting suspects, whereas the focused deterrence list predicts 13\% of future shooting victims and 9.4\% of future shooting suspects.
 The proposed model outperforms the intelligence list of focused deterrence policies in predicting the future fatal and non-fatal shootings.
 Furthermore, this paper discusses the concerns about the presumption of innocence right.